Coping with Grief

 We would like to offer our sincere support to anyone coping with grief.
 Enter your email below for our complimentary daily grief messages.
 Messages run for up to one year and you can stop at any time.
 Your email will not be used for any other purpose.

-It is with profound sadness that we announce the passing of Reverend Shirley D. Small Gillens, 70, of Eutawville, who transitioned on Sunday, September 17, 2023 at MUSC Medical Center in Charleston, SC.
-The family will be receiving family and friends at the residence, 403 Torrington Road, Eutawville, South Carolina, 29048 from 3:00 PM until 9:00 PM daily.
-Please adhere to all COVID-19 precautions and guidelines when visiting the family and funeral home, masks are required.
+It is with profound sadness that we announce the passing of Ms. Amber Shambrea Yeadon, 34, of Rock Hill, SC formerly of Cross, South Carolina, who transitioned on Saturday, December 16, 2023, in Cross, South Carolina.
+Please adhere to all COVID-19 precautions and guidelines when visiting the family and funeral home.
+Masks are required.